“For whether you eat or drink, or whatever you do, do it all for the glory of God.” I Corinthians 10:31

 Praise Team/Worship Leaders

 MICS is active in the International Thespian Honors Society and maintains both a Junior and Senior Thespian Troupe.
-Middle School Chorus students are given instruction in the disciplines of music, drama, and dance, and they culminate each year with a Broadway Junior Musical production.
+Middle School Chorus students are given instruction in the disciplines of music, drama, and dance, and they culminate each year with participation in a Broadway musical production.
 This is in addition to their traditional choral concerts.
 The members of the high school choirs also continue to advance their skill in the areas of drama and dance within certain choral genres.
-For those interested in a more intense study of theatre, MICS now offers a high school Drama/Musical Theater course.
+This past Spring, the entire Secondary Choral Department produced the full Broadway version of THE WIZARD OF OZ, accompanied by a live orchestra of professional musicians.

 Performing groups from MICS consistently earn top ratings at District and State competitions with both the Florida Vocal Association and the Florida State Thespian Society.
 The Concert Choir has performed in the Candlelight Processional at Epoct, and the Honors Ensemble recently scored the Grand Champion Award for their performance at the Universal Studios Music USA Festival.
 In addition, many talented soloists compete successfully each year in the NATS, All-State, and FVA Solo Competitions.